AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2022-04-29-viewcontroller.md

 yet,
 but was created for a more complex application w/ multiple, stacked presentations going on.
 We quite like it.

-Note that this doesn't fix programmatic SwiftUI navigation (aka "deep linking"), which still happens to be a mess today.

 As usual all feedback is welcome.
 Tell us why you hate it and why this is wrong!<br>